awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

      For more information about the previous options, see [Modifying cluster endpoint access](cluster-endpoint.md#modify-endpoint-access)\.

+1. If you selected Kubernetes version 1\.17 or earlier on the previous page, skip to the next step\.
+If you selected version 1\.18, accept the defaults in the **Networking add\-ons** section to install the latest version of the [AWS VPC CNI](pod-networking.md) Amazon EKS add\-on\.
+You can only use Amazon EKS add\-ons with 1\.18 clusters because Amazon EKS add\-ons require the Server\-side Apply Kubernetes feature, which wasn't available until Kubernetes 1\.18\.
+If you selected a different Kubernetes version for your cluster, then this option isn't shown\.
+**Important**
+The AWS VPC CNI add\-on is configured to use the IAM permissions assigned to the [Amazon EKS node IAM role](create-node-role.md)\.
+After the cluster is created, but before you deploy any Amazon EC2 nodes to your cluster, you must ensure that the `AmazonEKS_CNI_Policy` IAM policy is attached to either the node IAM role, or to a different role associated to the Kubernetes service account that the add\-on runs as\.
+We recommend that you assign the policy to a different IAM role than the node IAM role by completing the instructions in [Configuring the VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.
+Once your cluster and IAM role are created, you can [update the add\-on](update-cluster.md#update-cluster-add-ons) to use the IAM role that you create\.

 1. Select **Next**\.

 1. On the **Configure logging** page, you can optionally choose which log types that you want to enable\.
 By default, each log type is **Disabled**\.
 For more information, see [Amazon EKS control plane logging](control-plane-logs.md)\.